dezmou/useRender/README.md

 # React useRender

-## Did you ever tell yourself : ok react, I'm fed up with all these asynchronous setState, redux, context and company to update the reactive variables in the html.
+## Did you ever tell yourself : ok react, I'm fed up with all these asynchronous setState, redux, context, prop drilling and company to update the reactive variables in the html.

 ## You know what ? just give me a render() function and I'll be fine